Long Island Child Custody Lawyers Serving Nassau and Suffolk Counties

-Common child custody arrangements following Long Island divorce
+Common child custody arrangements following a divorce

-- Sole custody — One parent is exclusively in charge of the health, education, and welfare of the children, with no obligation to consult with the other parent.
+- Sole custody — One parent is exclusively in charge of the health, education and welfare of the children, with no obligation to consult with the other parent.
 However, if the custodial parent makes poor decisions, he or she risks losing custody.

 Seeking custody for the safety of the child

 Family courts are required to look after the best interests of the child.
 Some custody battles erupt when one parent exploits the children to hurt his or her ex, but there are times when a parent truly believes a child is in danger while in the care of the other parent.
 In such cases, there is no alternative but to seek custody for the safety of a child.
 We aggressively prosecute and defend custody matters involving allegations of child endangerment.
 We pride ourselves on giving our clients conscientious representation, together with the personal attention they require in these difficult situations.

 New York courts decide child custody issues based on the best interests of the child, taking into account a host of factors.
 These include: